 In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to, regardless of whether or not they participate in the TRS-Care OPEB program.
-When employers hire a TRS retiree, employers are required to pay to TRS-Care a monthly surcharge of \$535 per retiree.
-During the year ended August 31, 2023, the District did not employ retirees and therefore no surcharge was paid.
+When employers hire a TRS retiree, employers are required to pay TRS-Care a monthly surcharge of \$535 per retiree.
+During the year ended August 31, 2024, the District did not employ TRS retirees and therefore did not pay any surcharge amounts to TRS-Care.